KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/02-basics.md

 #### cd

-This command can be used to change direcotory.
+This command can be used to change a directory.

 `cd \etc`{{execute}}